Symbescaline

-Symbescaline, or 3,5-diethoxy-4-methoxyphenethylamine, is a lesser-known psychedelic drug.
+Symbescaline, or 3,5-diethoxy-4-methoxyphenethylamine, is a drug.
 It is an isomer of asymbescaline.
 Symbescaline was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the dosage is listed as 240 mg, and the duration listed as unknown.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), the dose is listed as 240 mg, and the duration listed as unknown.
 Symbescaline causes few effects, which include alertness and a threshold.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of symbescaline.